mapgears/scribeui/plugin-creation.md

 layout: default
 ---

+**DEPRECATION NOTICE: The following tutorial is only valid for ScribeUI versions earlier than v1.0.
+ScribeUI 1.0 plugin tutorial will [be added shortly.](https://github.com/mapgears/scribeui/issues/98)**

 #Plugin Creation

 Creating plugins in ScribeUI is easy, this page should help understand how to create a new functionnality.